![]() |

 ||||||||||||||

+Below is an image of part of my current set up in Sweden.
 All my terrariums are heated using ceiling mounted heat panels that are controlled by Pulse Proportional, Day/Night Thermostats.
-Daylight lighting is on all my terrariums is Arcadia jungle dawn full spectrum LED and allows for good lighting with very little heat output.
-In keeping with current thinking within herpetoculture I am planning on adding UVB lighting in the near future to most of my collection.
+Daylight lighting on all my terrariums is Arcadia jungle dawn full spectrum LED's.

 Any young that I produce are kept in a rack system that has back heat supplied by heat mats covering the back wall of the rack.
 They are again controlled by Pulse Proportional thermostats and have a general temperature of 29.5C at the rear of the tubs and 27.5C at the front with no night drop.

-The tubs are kept quite basic to allow for easy cleaning and generally have paper towels for substrate with plastic mesh perches, plastic hide boxes with an entrance hole cut in the top and small glass water bowls.
+The tubs are kept quite basic to allow for easy cleaning and generally have paper towels for substrate with plastic perches, plastic hide boxes with an entrance hole cut in the top, damp sphagnum moss hide box and small glass water bowls.

-I build display style terrariums for my collection rather than using rack style accommodation.
-This is purely personal preference, however I do find when observing my adult animals at night under low intensity red light, all of my collection will make full use of the space they are given.
+I build display style terrariums for my collection and find when observing my adult animals at night under low intensity red light, all of my collection will make full use of the space they are given.

 |||||||||||||